Thailand Money Matters: Tips and Tricks for Expats on a Budget

 -

-International Airports: Currency exchange booths are available at airports like Suvarnabhumi and Don Mueang, but the exchange rates are usually lower.
+International Airports: Currency exchange booths are available at airports like Suvarnabhumi and Don Mueang, but exchange rates are usually lower than elsewhere.

 -

-Banks & Official Exchange Counters: Major banks like Bangkok Bank, Krungthai Bank, and SCB have exchange counters with good and safe exchange rates.
+Banks & Official Exchange Counters: Major banks such as Bangkok Bank, Krungthai Bank, and SCB offer safe and reliable exchange services at good rates.

 -

-Shopping Malls: Some large shopping malls like MBK, Terminal 21, and CentralWorld have exchange counters with competitive rates.
+Shopping Malls: Large shopping malls like MBK, Terminal 21, and CentralWorld have exchange counters with competitive rates.

 -

-Reputable Private Exchange Booths: Chains like SuperRich, Vasu Exchange, and SIA Money Exchange often have more attractive exchange rates than banks.
+Reputable Private Exchange Booths: Well-known chains such as SuperRich, Vasu Exchange, and SIA Money Exchange often provide better rates than banks.

 Safety tips for your belongings when visiting Thailand